joseluisq/assemblyscript-example/README.md

-# AssemblyScript Example
+# AssemblyScript Module Example

-> Small example how to create a [WebAssembly](https://webassembly.org/) module via [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) and use it from [NodeJS](https://nodejs.org/en/).
+> Small example of a [WebAssembly](https://webassembly.org/) module written in Typescript ([AssemblyScript](https://github.com/AssemblyScript/assemblyscript)) and used from [NodeJS](https://nodejs.org/en/).

-_Example used in the meetup: [NodeJS Meetup Leipzig #6](https://www.meetup.com/de-DE/NodeJS-Meetup-Leipzig/events/262224036/)._
+_This example was presented in [NodeJS Meetup Leipzig #6: WebAssembly and NodeJS](https://www.meetup.com/de-DE/NodeJS-Meetup-Leipzig/events/262224036/)._

 ## Install